 Antagonistic Upper Body Muscles

 Are you curious why even though you are constantly exercising your arms, your triceps are still sagging?
-Learn about Antagonistic Muscles of the Upper Body and muscle pairs below to find out why and what you can do about it.
+Learn about the Antagonistic Muscles of the Upper Body and muscle pairs to find out why and what you can do about it.

 Well, if your family was like mine, we never talked about health or fitness.
 And since gym was my least favorite class, I didn’t learn much there either (now I know that wasn’t smart).
 Then my husband gave me a few personal trainer sessions, but unfortunately, I didn’t learn much there either.
 I mean I learned how to do as many exercises that would fit into a 30 minute session and they were definitely worthwhile, but we used the 30 minute sessions to focus on teaching specific exercises – there was little time for explanations.

 Now that’s behind us and we are excited to share with you what we have learned from a healthy curiosity and a lot of research.
 We have benefited from this knowledge for a while now and would like to help you benefit too.
 You can think of this as a quick ref of the muscles you use everyday.
 We believe that once you understand the basics your workouts will become much more productive because you’ll begin to feel your muscles and focus on their movements.

 The Information contained in this article is from personal experience and is for recreational purposes and should not be taken as expert advice, or for educational or medical reasons.